-Due to scarce planning resources, transportation networks such as multimodal trails, sidewalks, and other infrastructure need to be developed in a coordinated fashion.
-Since 2011, Grant County and the City of John Day have had an Urban Growth Management Agreement, which stipulates that Grant County is responsible for administering land use for projects outside the John Day city limits, but within the UGB.
+Transportation networks such as multimodal trails, sidewalks, and other infrastructure need to be developed in a coordinated fashion between John Day and Grant County.
+Since 2011, Grant County and the City have had an Urban Growth Management Agreement, which stipulates that Grant County is responsible for administering land use for projects outside the John Day city limits, but within the UGB.
 Park and recreation facilities and services are provided by the John Day Canyon City Parks and Recreation District.
 This district was established to help provide a dedicated funding source and agency to serve regional park and recreation needs.
 The City will need to continue to coordinate with the District for future planning of capital facility improvements and recreational programming that meets the needs of John Day residents and the goals for the project area.